maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

     i+=1
 ```

-Depending on your network and on the server response time, it might takes several minutes/hours to download the 4488 images.
+Depending on your WiFi and on the server response time, it might takes several minutes/hours to download the 4488 images.
+It might be a good idea to add a `time.sleep(1)` within the for loop to avoid errors.
 At that point, we face quite a big issue.
 Every image has a different size, and a large resolution.
 We need to scale down the images, and to add margins to the images in order to make them all look like squares.

 To further reduce the dimension, we'll only use the greyscale version of the images :